therightwei/aboutme/introduction.md

 - Formulated security strategies and implemented comprehensive information security management systems including policies, standards, procedures, and controls.
 - Enabled the company to meet the stringent security assessments and audits based on financial industry standards and sign up for several multi-million dollar contracts.
-- Assessed,identified and mitigated gaps in existing processes, systems, software, and infrastructure leveraging a combination of technical enhancement, physical controls, and procedural enhancements.
+- Assessed, identified and mitigated gaps in existing processes, systems, software, and infrastructure leveraging a combination of technical enhancement, physical controls, and procedural enhancements.
 - Achieved an increased overall security posture and 100% eliminated medium-level higher security findings from client security assessment reports.
 - Evaluated and selected third-party security products, services, and technologies to enhance security management, eliminating unreliable vendors, replacing insufficient products with more robust ones, onboarding new services, and resulting in an improvement in protection measures and optimized security management.